Electronics and Computer Engineering MEng

 - Advanced Integrated Electronics

-This course advance students' understanding of analogue and digital VLSI design.
+This module will advance your understanding of analogue and digital VLSI design.
 It concentrates on issues such as power consumption, the effect of interconnect, non-CMOS logic, circuit layout, analog amplifiers, data converters, and using Spice.15 credits

 - System Design

-This unit is concerned with the management of complexity in system design.
-To learn the basics of structured approach to design of complex systems, students undertake a design project that requires the application of state of the art design tools that help to achieve appropriate error free design structures.
-Implementation is undertaken using a Hardware Description Language, Verilog.15 credits
+This module is concerned with the management of complexity in system design.
+To learn the basics of structured approach to design of complex systems, you will undertake a design project that requires the application of state of the art design tools that help to achieve appropriate error free design structures.15 credits